Joe Biden’s Irish heritage brings him on another visit to his Irish cousins

 Read more: Joe Biden shares why coming home to Ireland meant so much to him

-Biden previously visited Ireland in his official capacity as US Vice President in June 2016 for a five-day trip accompanied with his children and grandchildren to meet with Irish leaders and reconnect with his Irish ancestry.
+Biden previously visited Ireland in his official capacity as US Vice President in June 2016 for a five-day trip accompanied by his children and grandchildren to meet with Irish leaders and reconnect with his Irish ancestry.

-The Irish American politician is fifth-eighths Irish with connections on both his mother and father’s side.
+The Irish American politician is fifth-eighths Irish with connections on both his mother's and father’s side.
 He has often spoken with pride of his strong Irish roots and how much stock he has held over the year by his Irish values.
 Despite several stopovers in Shannon airport and a long-unused open invitation to the country, however, it wasn’t until last year that Biden eventually managed to make the trip.

 On the paternal side, Biden’s great-great grandfather emigrated from Knockmore, Co Mayo in the 19th Century at just 18 years of age while on the maternal side, his mother Catherine ‘Jean’ Biden (nee Finnegan) and the Finnegan connection were traced back to Biden’s great-great grandfather who emigrated from the Cooley peninsula in Louth in 1850.

-While his mother’s entire family tree traces to Ireland with ancestors named Arthurs, Blewitt, Boyle, Roche, Scanlon, and Stanton accompanying her Finnegan kin, just one-eighth comes from Biden’s father’s side, which contributed the Hanafee name.
+While his mother’s entire family tree traces to Ireland with ancestors named Arthurs, Blewitt, Boyle, Roche, Scanlon, and Stanton accompanying her Finnegan kin, just one-eighth comes from Biden’s father’s side, which contributed to the Hanafee name.

-Biden’s first visit to Ireland was chronicled by Ancestry.com who followed the then-Vice President as he explored his family history on what he has described on an extremely meaningful, personal journey.
+Biden’s first visit to Ireland was chronicled by Ancestry.com, who followed the then-Vice President as he explored his family history on what he has described on an extremely meaningful, personal journey.

 “I’ve been a lot of places,” Biden wrote.